ValKmjolnir/Nasal-Interpreter/README.md

 The interpreter is still in development.Anyone who interested in this could also join us!

+# Issue in nasal console in flightgear

+When calling a function without a ';' ,the console does not find the error.But in nasal's grammar this seems really wrong.

+So in my interpreter,if you call the function only without a ';' behind it,you will get a piece of error information!

 # Now complete all types

 var: int   float   double   std::string   char   long long int